 Our IPP2014 Crowdsourcing, Politics & Policy conference final programme is now online, with links to dozens of excellent full papers on crowds, politics, and online work

 Greetings!
-I am a Research Fellow at the Oxford Internet Institute, University of Oxford.
+I am a Research Fellow and DPhil Programme Director at the Oxford Internet Institute, University of Oxford.

 In my research, I examine the social and economic dimensions of new information technologies around the world.
 My particular areas of expertise are virtual goods, virtual currencies and online labour markets.
 My book Virtual Economies: Design and Analysis (with Edward Castronova) is published by MIT Press.

 I have advised various companies and organizations in Europe, United States and Japan, including Rovio (Angry Birds), CCP Games (EVE Online) and the World Bank.

 Previously I worked at London School of Economics, Helsinki Institute for Information Technology, University of Tokyo and Waseda University.
 Before my academic career, I worked as a game programmer.